Arnold11111/Home-Lab/setup-guides/windows-vm-setup.md

-# 🖥️ Windows VM Setup in VirtualBox
+# 🖥️ Windows and Linux VM Setup in VirtualBox

 ## 📌 Objective
 Create a Windows Virtual Machine in VirtualBox for use in a cybersecurity home lab (SOC monitoring, malware analysis, or attack simulations).